 In the art world one can arguably say that it’s either replication or it’s revolutionary.
 The NFT movement is most definitely leaning towards the revolutionary side by reminding us of those mediums that pushed the boundaries of the meaning of art like street art, photography, or abstract art.
 While at first faced with skepticism were later solidified as valid movements in art history.

-With NFTs, the creative economy will never be the same.
 It’s only natural to think that the more time we spend online, the more value we’re giving to the space.
 The NFT movement is unique because it’s built for openness and interoperability, working on different wallets and exchanges on well defined standards.
-It is built for empowering peer-to-peer exchanges that has fostered a positive, innovative and open minded community that we all strive to work towards.
+It is built for empowering peer-to-peer exchanges that has fostered a positive, innovative and open minded community.

 Stay tuned for Emergeast's first-ever NFT exhibition!